senselogic/REACTOR/README.md

 ## Features

-Provides a unified syntax for :
+Provides a common Svelte-like syntax for :

 *   state variable declaration, assignment and access;
-*   conditions and iterations.
+*   conditions and array iterations in JSX code.

 ## Sample